Guides creation and validation of custom dotnet new templates.

 Step 1: Resolve intent to template candidates

-Map the user's natural-language description to template short names using these common keyword mappings:
+Map the user's natural-language description to template short names and parameters using these mappings.

 Step 2: Search for templates